-Heywood Avenue School will expect all students who have not received exemption, to comply with the district's uniform dress code.
+Heywood Avenue School expects all students who have not received exemption, to comply with the district's uniform dress code.

-Boys- White or light blue polo or oxford shirt, navy blue (grades K-7) or khaki (grades 5-7 only) pants, navy blue sweater, tie is optional.

-Boys/Girls (PE requirements) - White, light blue, navy or gray t-shirts and/or sweatshirts with navy blue or gray shorts/sweatpants.
+- Boys- White or light blue polo or oxford shirt, navy blue (grades K 7) or khaki (grades 5 7 only) pants, navy blue sweater, tie is optional. - Girls- White or light blue polo or oxford Shirt, navy blue (grades K 7) or khaki (grades 5 7 only) skirt, skort, or dress jumper, or pants.
+White or blue tights or socks, navy blue sweater. - Boys/Girls (PE requirements) White, light blue, navy or gray t-shirts and/or sweatshirts with navy blue or gray shorts/sweatpants.
 A Heywood Avenue T-shirt is also acceptable.
 Sneakers are to be worn on Physical Education days.